 International Conference on Embodied Cognitive Science

-We look forward to welcoming you at the Okinawa Institute of Science and Technology, which is especially suitable for hosting such an interdisciplinary event.
-We also hope that you will enjoy the enchanting atmosphere of Spring in Okinawa.
+The Embodied Cognitive Science Unit is looking forward to welcoming you at the Okinawa Institute of Science and Technology Graduate University, which is especially suitable for hosting such an interdisciplinary event.
+We also hope that you will enjoy the enchanting atmosphere of autumn in Okinawa.

 With best wishes,